Climate Action Tax

 Boulder’s Climate Action Plan (CAP)

 Preserving the health and sustainability of our climate has been valued by our community for many years.
 Boulder’s Climate Action Plan, often referred to as the CAP, is a set of aggressive, city-funded programs and services designed to reduce local greenhouse gas emissions and mitigate climate change.
-As a result of CAP-funded programs, Boulder avoided more than 60,000 metric tons of emissions between 2007 and 2017, keeping our community emissions fairly constant despite growth in population, jobs and economic activity.
+As a result of CAP-funded programs, Boulder avoided ~250,000-750,000 cumulative metrics tons (MT) of GHG emissions since 2007, keeping our community emissions fairly constant despite growth in population, jobs and economic activity.
 See more about Boulder's GHG reductions on the community GHG emissions dashboard.

 Our goal now is to build on this success and foster economic vibrancy while reducing overall emissions by 80 percent by the year 2050.
 Reaching this goal means ramping up our climate efforts and in particular, our actions to promote energy efficiency and conserve natural resources.